 I got my degree in Sociology from the Free University in Berlin (with minors in Computer Science and Cultural Anthropology) and my PhD in Communications from the European Graduate School, in Saas-Fee (Switzerland).
 My main research interest is on comparative gender and science policies, and on the evidence base for effective policy interventions in gender and science.
 I’ve been an expert adviser to the European Commission DG Research and Innovation and participated in the FP7 Meta-analysis of Gender and Science research with the report on Policies for Gender Equality in Science And Research.

-On the methodological side of my work I’m especially indebted to participant observation in order to understand the material basis and everyday practice by which gender inequality is continuously regenerated.
+On the methodological side of my work, I’m especially indebted to participant observation in order to understand the material basis and everyday practice by which gender inequality is continuously regenerated.
 This was part of my post-doc work here at the IN3.
 Science and Technology studies, and especially ANT is a huge source of inspiration for me.
-In more recent work, we’ve started exploring the usage of sociometric badges for detecting gendered status hierarchies in teams.
-Since data is pervasive, I’m also interested in feminist reflections on data intensive research methods.
+Over the past years I’ve been drawn more and more into social network analysis and data intensive research methods.
+R has become an invaluable tool in this regard, for example for the handling of sociometric sensor-based data.
+I’m especially interested in feminist reflections on data intensive research methods.

 I have been coordinating several European projects, including the FP7 project GenPORT – “Your gateway to gender and science resources” (2013-2017) and the H2020 project GEDII – “Gender-Diversity-Impact” (2015-2018) which has developed new concepts and methods for assessing the impact of gender diversity in research teams.
 Until 2021 I am coordinating the H2020 project ACT about establishing Communities of Practice for Accelerating Gender Equality and Institutional Change in Research and Innovation across Europe.